AdobeDocs/experience-manager-64.en/help/assets/managing-collections-touch-ui.md

    The label of the **Create Smart Selection** button changes to **Edit Smart Selection**.
 To edit the settings of the smart collection, select **Files** from the **Files & Folders** list.
 Then, tap/click the **Edit Smart Selection** button.

    ![chlimage_1-112](assets/chlimage_1-112.png)

->[!NOTE]
->
->If you make a smart collection public after upgrading from AEM 5.6.1 to AEM 6.2, it becomes available to everyone with the Owner role.

 ## Adding assets to a collection {#adding-assets-to-a-collection}